Audi A3: 2016 facelift

 After four years, the third-generation Audi A3 was given a facelift for the model year 2016, which also coincided with the 20th anniversary of the A3 name.
 The facelifted model was first unveiled through a set of official images in April 2016.
-The new A3 sedan was given significant cosmetic updates, which were inline with the automaker's new design philosophy.
-As a result, the 2017 Audi A3 featured the Matrix LED headlamps that were earlier seen in the A8 flagship sedan and the R8 supercar.
+The new A3 Saloon was given significant cosmetic updates, which were inline with the automaker's new design philosophy.
+As a result, the 2017 Audi A3 featured the Matrix LED headlamps that were earlier seen in the A8 flagship saloon and the R8 supercar.
+The rear taillights also received an optional sequentially animated turn-signal treatment.
 The front grille was also given a refreshed treatment that made the A3 look like the A4.
 Changes on the sides and rear were minimal, with only the taillights getting optional LEDs.
 There were multiple updates on the interior as well, with a fully digital 12.3-inch instrument cluster screen placed behind a revised steering wheel available as an optional upgrade.
+Optional features included Apple Carplay and Android Auto, and a suite of driver's assistance features.
 Sold in Europe and released in the United States for the 2016 model year.